logo

 History of The Quiet Room with Jay & Molly

 This is a story about the healing powers of music and people and place, and what can happen when their energies join together.
-Tune in to Jay & Molly’s Quiet Room every Wednesday evening at 8:30pm est on Facebook Live.
+Tune in to Jay & Molly’s Quiet Room every Wednesday evening at 8:00pm ET on Facebook Live.

 Valley Stream 24 Takes An Exciting Field Trip to the Ashokan Center